sudouc/docs.sudo.org.au/home.md

 - Ubuntu 16.04 / 17.04
 - Apache + Nginx

-To aid you in learning these great tools, we've bought a Laracasts subscription for the group.
+To aid you in learning these great tools, we've purchased a Laracasts subscription for the group.
 To access it, go to the sudouc/perks repository.